DaNautilus/digital-reactnative-visual/README.md

 ./node_modules/.bin/generate-icon ../digital-reactnative-visual/assets/css/dormakabaIcons.css --componentName=DokaIcon --fontFamily=dormakabaIcons --p .ico- > ./DokaIcon_new.js
 ```

+copy the glyphmap from `./DokaIcon_new.js` to `./js/DokaIcon.js`

-export the glyphmap to be importable by the all icons story
+make sure to export the glyphmap so it can be imported by the all icons story `./js/atoms/Icon.stories.js`

 # run on device